Moodkiller20/Rock_Paper_Scissors_eagle/README.md

 • If you play an Eagle and you lose (e.g. The US plays a rock), you lose 3 points.
 If you win, you get 2 points.
 • You can only play 1 Eagle per game

+    PC player Name : TheUs
+    Your name : your name